Frequently Asked Questions (FAQs): General Use Permit

 What is the GUP?

-One of the conditions of the GUP, defined by Condition of Approval G.4, states that “Stanford shall mitigate the transportation impacts of its additional development and population growth either through a program of ‘no net new commute trips’ or through proportional funding of mitigation measures for specified impacted intersections.”
-Since Stanford has chosen the “no net new commute trips” approach, the university’s goal is not to exceed the 2001 measured number of vehicles entering and exiting the university during peak periods over the life of the GUP.
+A Condition of Approval G.4 of the 2000 GUP, states that “Stanford shall mitigate the transportation impacts of its additional development and population growth either through a program of ‘no net new commute trips’ or through proportional funding of mitigation measures for specified impacted intersections.”
+Stanford chose the “no net new commute trips” approach and has exceeded the 2001 measured number of vehicles entering and exiting the university during peak commute periods for nearly 25 years.

-Subsequent measurements are conducted twice a year through the life of the GUP to determine if Stanford is meeting the goals specified in the GUP agreement.
+Traffic monitoring is conducted twice a year to determine if Stanford is meeting the goals specified in the GUP condition.

 What is the peak period?